leosuky/django-receipt-generator/README.md

  # Backend Engingeer Test

-This test is meant to be submitted within 48 hours of receipt.
+This is a power test is meant to be submitted within 48 hours of receipt.
 We expect that you implement all tasks in the same project using Python.

 You will be judged on a scale of 100 for completion, correctness, clean code and documentation.